-This article was published by the Great British Mag content team on 21 July 2021.
+This article was updated by the Great British Mag content team on 7 October 2021.

-As the vaccination programme continues to work its magic, the four UK nations are starting to slowly ease restrictions.
-Here we will tell you everything you need to know about the Covid-19 rule changes and how they affect you as an international student.
+As the vaccination programme continues to work its magic, the four UK nations are continuing to slowly ease restrictions.
+Here we will tell you everything you need to know about the new travel updates and how they affect you as an international student.

 What is the new travel guidance?

 The UK has decided to scrap the traffic light system that has been in place for the past couple of months and has implemented a new system with fewer restrictions.
 The new system now works on a basis of red countries vs. rest of the world.

 Depending on whether you are coming from a red country or not you will need to do different things.
 However, everyone must fill in a passenger locator form before they leave for the UK.
 You will need to create an account and fill in your details.
 They will ask for an email, a phone number and your passport information as well as the date and time of your arrival and booking confirmations for your Covid-19 tests, your vaccination status and quarantine hotel if you need one.
 Once you have followed all the steps you will be sent a QR code that you can save in your phone or print.
 You must show this at the airport.

 What do I need to do if I am travelling from a red list country?